 In 2009 the Essex Rural Commission were asked by Essex County Council (ECC) to examine issues around living and working in rural Essex, and to develop recommendations for the delivery of improvements in the quality of life in rural Essex.
 Addressing the decline of livestock grazing in the County was identified as an important issue in three of the Commission’s twelve priority areas:

 As a result, Legacy Grazing was born with the aim of developing a herd of native breed cattle to help the Council and its partners work towards these aspirations.

 At the start of 2010 our first pedigree Red Poll cows arrived, the equipment needed to move and maintain a herd of cattle was purchased and our first young apprentice was appointed.
-Eight years later and the project now supplies heritage grazing to over 800 hectares of land at sites throughout Essex, Hertfordshire and Kent - most of which are Sites of Special Scientific Interest (SSSI) or Local Wildlife Sites (LoWS).
+Nine years later and the project now supplies heritage grazing to over 900 hectares of land at sites throughout Essex, Suffolk, Hertfordshire and Kent - many of which are Sites of Special Scientific Interest (SSSI) or Local Wildlife Sites (LoWS).

 In 2015 we acquired 60 Old English goats with a view to developing a breeding herd to complement the Red Polls and provide an effective way to control scrub that has become too tall or woody for the cattle to manage.

 Since summer 2018 we have been supporting Essex Wildlife Trust with the management of their flock of native breed sheep at Tollesbury Wick nature reserve.
 We also use our own flock of sheep at Abberton where a tighter sward and lighter touch is required due to the presence of uncommon waxcap fungi.